superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 all of these fields can be handled with basic types, they don't need anything special.
 Explain it to me what you're doing with all the enum types, I just don't get it.

+CALEB: The enum system I only implemented to more easily handle different possible types when iterating over struct fields.
+For this purpose alone it was useful, but I agree, it's far from ideal.
+It was a part of my initial solution that I didn't remove, it just stuck around.
+Looking at it now, the enum for ShortBit doesn't even need to exist at all.

 I did a SCTE-35 as a service, it's kind of cool. https://github.com/superkabuki/SCTE-35_threefive3/blob/main/sassy.md

+CALEB: Yeah, I saw that, pretty cool.

 But really, we should put this on hold and get back to the plan.
 You need to contribute to some repos.
 Doesn't matter what language, like I said, JavaScript jobs are plentyful and easy to get.

+CALEB: I have some features I want to add on one of my existing projects, in JS.
+I'll start with that.

 -------------------------------------------